 SMBC can now receive and display your account statements sent by other banks in the ISO20022 camt.053/052 format in our E-Moneyger® online banking platform.
 The existing MT940/942 format is still accepted.

-There will be a period when both the new and old format can be used by banks for remittances starting in March 2023.
+Both the new and old formats can be used by banks in remittances between March 2023 and November 2025.
 When inward remittances arrive in the new format, SMBC Group will process such instruction and deposit funds to customer accounts in the same way as today.
-During the co-existence of the new and old formats, if the sender inputs data that exceeds the word limit of the old format, it will automatically convert to the new one, althought some data may be partially truncated.
-We will convert the data from the new to the old format in accordance with Swift rules so the impact will be limited.
+During the co-existence of the new and old formats, if the sender inputs data that exceeds the word limit of the old format, it will automatically convert to the new one, although some data may be partially truncated.

 The new ISO20022 standards require a structured payee address and details of payment entry fields.
 By November 2025, only the structured address fields will be allowed.
 In addition, there are other new fields that may become mandatory depending on the payment types or market infrastructure.
 For example, in the UK, CHAPS plan to mandate the entry of legal entity identifier and purpose of payment in certain types of transactions from 2024.

-The layout of the E-Moneyger® SEPA Single Credit, bulk, and SEPA Direct Debit transfers pages will change in November 2023.
-We will add the expanded 'Structured Beneficiary Address' fields to SEPA credit and bulk transfers, and structured debtor address fields to SEPA Direct Debit pages, where the entries will still be optional.
-SMBC Group EMEA plans to implement the structured addresses to all other payment types by July 2024.
+The layout of the E-Moneyger® SEPA Single Credit, bulk, and SEPA Direct Debit transfers pages will change in March 2024.
+We will add the expanded 'Structured Beneficiary Address' fields to SEPA credit and bulk transfers, and structured debtor address fields to SEPA Direct Debit pages.
+While the Structured Address entry is optional, as part of the SEPA Rulebook change, at least one line of Address will become mandatory for the current non-Structured format.
+SMBC Group in EMEA plans to implement the structured addresses to all other payment types from July 2024 onwards.

 We recommend that our customers start preparing for ISO20022

-Adoption of ISO20022 will start in March 2023 and new features will be implemented gradually in stages until November 2025.
-For inward remittance, the new format will be applicable from March 2023.
+Adoption of ISO20022 started in March 2023 and new features will be implemented gradually in stages until November 2025.
+For inward remittance, the new format has been applicable since March 2023.
 For outward remittance, the migration timing will vary depending on the country.
 We will announce further information in a timely manner.

 There are no changes to the remittance fees as a result of the ISO20022 migration.